What is Risk Management Under the HIPAA Security Rule?

 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

-The HIPAA Security Rule requires that covered entities (health plans, health care clearinghouses, and health care providers who electronically transmit any health information in connection with a HIPAA-related transaction), and business associates (read more about business associates here), implement policies and procedures to prevent, detect, contain, and correct security violations.
-Implementing these policies and procedures helps to ensure the security of electronic protected health information (ePHI).
+The HIPAA Security Rule has an administrative safeguard measure known as the "security management process" standard.
+Under this standard, covered entities and business associates implement policies and procedures to prevent, detect, contain, and correct security violations.
+Implementing these policies and procedures helps to ensure the security of electronic protected health information (ePHI)

 To understand what HIPAA risk management is, let’s look at and define three terms: vulnerabilities, threats, and risks.